FuzzyMainframes/Awesome-Mainframes/README.md

 * [TSO Tutorial](http://www.jaymoseley.com/hercules/tso_tutor/tsotutor.htm) - Jay Moseley's TSO Tutorial, based on MVS 3.8.
 * [The MVS Tur(n)key New Users Cookbook](http://www.bsp-gmbh.com/turnkey/cookbook/index.html) - A great resource for new users by Volker Bandke, creator of TK3.
 * [MVS FAQ](http://www.jaymoseley.com/hercules/faq/mvsfaq.htm) - MVS related Frequently Asked Questions answered by Jay Mosley.
+#### MVS Videos

 ### VM/370
 * [VM/370 Downloads - Multiple Versions](http://www.smrcc.org.uk/members/g4ugm/VM370.htm) - This site includes Robert O'Hara's Six Pack Version 1.2, Paul Gorinskey's 5-Pack System, Andy Norrie's 4-Pack system, and Bob Abele's Original 3-Pack System.
 * [Six Pack, Version 1.3 Beta](http://www.smrcc.org.uk/members/g4ugm/SixPack-1.3.Beta.htm)
 * [Six Pack Extended (6PExt)](https://geronimo370.nl/vm6pext/vm-370/)-René Farland's unofficial update to the original Six Pack Version 1.2 Distribution.
 6PExt includes the recent RSCS nucleus of Peter Coghlan for NJE support.
+#### VM/370 Videos

 ### MUSIC/SP
 MUSIC/SP (Multi-User System for Interactive Computing/System Product; originally "McGill University System for Interactive Computing") was developed at McGill University in the 1970s from an early IBM time-sharing system called RAX (Remote Access Computing System).
-The system ran on IBM S/360, S/370, and 4300-series mainframe hardware, and offered novel features (for the time) such as file access control and data compression.
-It was designed to allow academics and students to create and run their programs interactively on terminals, in an era when most mainframe computing was still being done from punched cards.
-Over the years, development continued and the system evolved to embrace email, the Internet and eventually the World Wide Web.
-At its peak in the late 1980s, there were over 250 universities, colleges and high school districts that used the system in North and South America, Europe and Asia.
 * [MUSIC/SP](http://www.canpub.com/teammpg/de/mcgweb/msi/musicsp.htm) - MUSIC/SP is short for Multi-User System for Interactive Computing / System Product.
 It is an operating system, similar in some ways to Unix.
 It is a true multi-tasking, multi-user system.

 ### Michigan Terminal System
 The Michigan Terminal System (MTS) is one of the first time-sharing computer operating systems.[1]
 Developed in 1967 at the University of Michigan for use on IBM S/360-67, S/370 and compatible mainframe computers, it was developed and used by a consortium of eight universities in the United States, Canada, and the United Kingdom over a period of 33 years (1967 to 1999)
 * [Michigan Terminal System Archive](http://archive.michigan-terminal-system.org)